 This medication is taken with levodopa.
 It prevents the body from converting levodopa to dopamine, so more levodopa can get to the brain and convert to dopamine there.
 Carbidopa also helps prevent or lessen levodopa side effects, such as nausea and vomiting.
 Carbidopa is usually combined with levodopa in one pill (or gel, as in Duopa), but if these medications cause significant nausea or vomiting, doctors may prescribe extra carbidopa to ease those side effects.

-Examples: Mirapex, Mirapex ER (pramipexole); Requip, Requip XL (ropinirole); Neupro (rotigotine), Apokyn (apomorphine)
+Examples: Apokyn (injectable apomorphine); Kynmobi* (sublingual apomorphine); Mirapex, Mirapex ER (pramipexole); Neupro (rotigotine); Requip, Requip XL (ropinirole)

 Dopamine agonists mimic the effect of dopamine, the chemical that decreases in PD, in the brain.
 You can take these drugs alone or combine them with other PD medications, including levodopa/carbidopa.
-They come in immediate or extended-release forms and can be taken as pills, through a skin patch or by injection.
-(The injectable form — apomorphine — is used as needed for sudden and unpredictable "off" periods, which may occur as the disease progresses.)
+They come in immediate or extended-release forms and can be taken as pills, a skin patch, and injection or an under-the-tongue dissolvable strip.
+(The injection or under-the-tongue dissolvable strip can be used as needed, in addition to scheduled PD drugs, for "off" time, when symptoms return between medication doses, which may occur as disease progresses.)
 Some people benefit equally from all of the available dopamine agonists; others might get side effects from one and not another.
 There is no way to predict your response until you try the medication.
 If you and your doctor decide dopamine agonists are the right medication for your symptoms, your doctor will choose one to start at a low dose and then gradually increase until your symptoms are controlled, side effects occur or you reach the maximum dosage.

 Compared to levodopa, long-term use of dopamine agonists may be less likely to lead to dyskinesia or "off" times.
 And if these complications do develop, they may be less severe.
 Dopamine agonists do not compete with dietary protein for absorption like levodopa, so there are no specific dietary restrictions.
 Doctors may recommend taking dopamine agonists with or without food, depending on an individual's response to medication or side effects.
 If a person's symptoms are not well controlled, it may be best to try the medication on an empty stomach.
 On the other hand, if the medication causes nausea, you might want to take it with food.